Collaborative partnership: Stakeholders

 The most intractable yet critical challenge in the pursuit of collaboration in natural resource management is to engage the most powerful stakeholders in analysis of the causes and alternatives to conflict.
 Although in many settings marginalized groups must be empowered to undertake problem analysis and formulate strategies for negotiation, change will only come about if the powerful are moved to act on the causes of marginalization, inequity, and mismanagement (Thomaset al. 1996).

 Marginal stakeholders can be an incredible asset for collaborative networks.
-Networks and partnerships can be prime vehicles for incorporating multiple stakeholders, directly or indirectly, in a cooperative venture’s goals, decisions, and results.
+Networks and partnerships can be prime vehicles for incorporating multiple stakeholders, directly or indirectly, in a cooperative venture's goals, decisions, and results.
 Network development, partnership, and collaboration have been proposed to enable organizations to understand and respond to complex problems in new ways (Cummings, 1984; Gray, 1985).

-Marginal stakeholders need to understand the importance of a shared decision making process to formalize the relationships in the network.
+Marginal stakeholders need to understand the importance of a shared decision-making process to formalize the relationships in the network.
 In that sense, marginal stakeholders can be their own worst enemy.

 Second, marginal stakeholders need external support.
 By virtue of their size and capacity, many marginal stakeholders have less slack resources to devote to interorganizational collaboration.

 Marginal stakeholders need coaching and development to be effective members of a referent organization.

 Challenges and barriers of collaborative partnership

 Unreliable funding can create significant obstacles to collaborative working relationships between stakeholders.
 Khan and colleagues (2004) report that in Africa, the provision of adequate financial and technical resources are key to any sustainable co-management.
+In addition, in Africa, family worries, poor internet infrastructure and the high cost of international calls limit collaborative partnerships.
 In the Caribbean, CANARI (1999) states that the implementation of participatory decisions and management actions requires not only political support but also adequate technical and financial resources.